kubeflow/training-operator/docs/release/README.md

-# Releasing the Training Operator
+# Releasing the Kubeflow Trainer

+TODO (andreyvelich): Update this doc for Kubeflow Trainer V2.

 ## Prerequisite